apostrophecms/starter-kit-astro-apollo-pro/README.md

 > - **Try the free version first**: Check out our [open source starter kit](https://github.com/apostrophecms/apollo) - it's completely free and perfect for building amazing websites
 > - **Ready for Pro features?** [Get a Pro license](https://apostrophecms.com/contact-sales) and continue with this starter kit for enterprise-grade features

-A production-ready template combining [ApostropheCMS](https://docs.apostrophecms.org/) as a headless backend with [Astro](https://astro.build/) as a modern frontend framework...
 A production-ready template combining [ApostropheCMS](https://docs.apostrophecms.org/) as a headless backend with [Astro](https://astro.build/) as a modern frontend framework.
 This template includes **all ApostropheCMS Pro modules** pre-installed, giving you enterprise-grade features out of the box.

 ## What Makes This Special